marknelsonengineer/empire/DOXYGEN.md

      sudo fstrim -av
 ````

+## To update a Doxyfile
+Use `doxygen -u Doxyfile` to update an old Doxyfile

 ## To integrate (and run) Doxygen with Visual Studio
 - TODO...
 I wire it into Tools
 - Click Tools > Doxygen

 ## To integrate (and run) Doxygen with CLion
-- It's automatically integrated into CLion - CMake does all the work
+- It's automatically integrated into [CLion] - [CMake] does all the work
 - Select the Doxygen target and build the project.
 Don't run it as there's no
   run target.